Wayne Adam Ford: Arrest and trial

 Ford turned himself in; he walked into the Humboldt County Sheriff Department on November 2, 1998, with his brother and had a woman's severed breast in his pocket.
 He confessed to having killed four women and is thought to have killed others.

 He was found guilty of four counts of first-degree murder on June 27, 2006, and was sentenced to death in August 2006.
-Currently, he resides on death row at San Quentin State Prison in California.
+Currently, he resides on death row at California Men's Colony in California.